JakobKallin/RPG-Ambience/README.md

 To play this example, [open the demo][demo] and press `F2`.

 ### Text and text style
 The `text` property defines a message that will be displayed when the scene is playing.
-The property can be a list of messages, in which case each message will be displayed on a separate line.

-The `textStyle` property defines how the message defined in the `text` property will look.
+The `text-style` property defines how the message defined in the `text` property will look.
 It consists of many different properties that define aspects of the text's appearance.
 The list of possible properties is the same as [those used in CSS](http://reference.sitepoint.com/css/typography).

 #### Example
 ```yaml